PixarAnimationStudios/OpenUSD-proposals/proposals/tf_utf8_identifiers/README.md

 - Optimistic ASCII sorting
 - Unicode conformant Unicode Collation Algorithm (UCA) sorting

 Note that there are other ways that a sort algorithm can provide acceptable collation (for example, using Python's built-in `locale.strcoll` at the UI level) - this proposal is not exhaustive with respect to the sorting algorithms one can use, but does make a few suggestions that are discussed in further detail below.
-Although the PR contains proposed implementation for some of these, ultimately the chosen implementation is the second - Standard ASCII dictionary ordering + UTF-8 byte sort.
 The sections below enumerate the challenges and trade offs with the different approaches.

+__NOTE:__ The chosen algorithm for implementation is "Standard ASCII Dictionary Ordering + UTF-8 Byte Sorting"

 ### Standard ASCII Dictionary Ordering + UTF-8 Byte Sort

-__This is the algorithm that is chosen for implementation__

 Currently, the USD runtime implements sorting according to ASCII dictionary rules where the following items are taken into account: